 An annual appropriation has been established to fund these remissions.
 To receive reimbursement, a claim is to be submitted to the System Office.
-This claim is to identify the student by name and Social Security number, the number of credits remitted by aid category (Collegiate Transfer, Associate Degree, and Technical Diploma), the program into which the student has been accepted, the period covered by the remission, and the first period in which program fees were remitted for the student.
+This claim is to identify the student by name and Social Security number, the number of credits remitted by aid category (Associate of Arts/Associate of Science, Associate Degree, and Technical Diploma), the program into which the student has been accepted, the period covered by the remission, and the first period in which program fees were remitted for the student.
 The claim must also include the total amount to be reimbursed, detailed by the program fee and material fee amounts for each course.